BMIRDS/deepslide/README.md

 # Usage

 Take a look at `code/config.py` before you begin to get a feel for what parameters can be changed.

+## Note on Expected WSI Input
+We expect the WSI input to be at the crop or tissue level, rather than the entire WSI.
+While the code will still work if entire WSIs are provided, the performance will likely be bad.

 ## 1. Train-Val-Test Split: